 The map shows tsunami hazard areas in yellow.
 Go to the nearest high ground-at least 50 feet above sea level, if possible.
-If you don't have time to travel to high ground, but are in a multi-story building, go to an upper level.
-If you are on the beach and unable to get to high ground, go inland as far as you can.
+If you don't have time to travel to high ground, but are near a multi-story building, go to an upper level.
+If you are on the beach and unable to get to high ground, go inland as far as you can (at least 2 miles).